International airports in Israel. Israel airports for international flights

-Israel is a unique country famous for its warm climate, high level of medicine and religious monuments, to which believers from all over the world regularly make pilgrimages.
+Israel is a unique country, famous for its warm climate, high level medicine and religious monuments, to which believers from all over the world regularly make pilgrimages.
 Israel's airports are scattered throughout the country and receive thousands of tourists every year.

-Israel has 17 civilian and 10 military airports and airfields.
-The most popular airports in Israel for international flights are:
+There are 17 civilian and 10 military airports and airfields in Israel.
+The most popular Israeli airports for international flights are:

 • Ben-Gurion;